wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 firebench wx-qc review Caldor_weather_qc.json
 ```

+Opening a version 2, 3, 4, or 5 policy manifest also loads its normalized bounds and QC thresholds into the GUI, so
+the Assertions and Variable Stats tabs use the same frozen-sensor settings as the automatic run.

-The **Actions** tab filters by status or severity, supports multi-selection decisions, navigates to
+The **Actions** tab filters by status or severity, supports multi-selection decisions, and includes
+unlinked audit-only findings as read-only rows.
+Double-click an action or finding to open Station
+Detail on its variable and time range.
+Matching samples are outlined and the plot is zoomed to the
+active range; use **Previous range** and **Next range** for grouped frozen or zero-wind issues.
+Selecting a different Actions row preloads that issue into the hidden Detail panel without changing
+tabs.
+Sorting, filtering, or refreshing Actions immediately recalculates the Detail review queue and
+its displayed position; double-click still controls when the interface switches to Detail.

+The detail review strip shares the reviewer and comment fields with Actions.
+It enables **Accept**
+and **Reject** for data-changing operations, **Acknowledge** and **Reject** for `no_change`
+operations, and **Reset** for completed decisions.
+After a decision, it advances to the next visible
+pending action using the Actions tab's current filter and sort order, wrapping once if the review
+started in the middle of the list.
+Audit rows show the same evidence but have no decision controls.

-the affected station, and can edit an action.
-Editing creates a new content-derived operation ID
+Editing creates a new content-derived operation ID and marks the old operation superseded.
+A
-and marks the old operation superseded.
-A reviewer identity is mandatory for accept, reject,
+reviewer identity is mandatory for accept, reject, acknowledge, edit, and finalization events.
-acknowledge, edit, and finalization events.
-Automatic actions need no confirmation, but remain
+Automatic actions need no confirmation, but remain overridable.
+The Actions tab reports the pending
-overridable.
-Non-mutating findings require an explicit no-change acknowledgement.
-A decision
-comment is optional: type it in the inline comment field before choosing a decision.
-Accept,
+count against human-review actions only; automatic actions no longer dilute the review fraction.
+Exceeding the policy target is diagnostic and does not block processing.
+A decision comment is
-Reject, Acknowledge, and Reset do not open a comment dialog, and the field is cleared after the
-decision is saved.
+optional and is cleared after the decision is saved.

 ## Understand review decisions and data effects